danisztls/journal/README.md

 # Eudaemon
-Eudaemon is the greek concept of good guardian spirit.
-It aids the user in seeing clearly his actions and avoiding unhealthy habits like being sitted in the computer for a long period of time.
+Eudaemon is the Greek concept of good guardian spirit.
+It aids the user in seeing clearly his actions and avoiding unhealthy habits like use the computer for a long period of time.

 *Socrates during his lifetime had a daemon that always warned him of threats and bad judgment but never directed his actions.*

-TODO: Daemon that watches for keypresses or mouse movements and notify the user to take a break after extended periods.
+As I dislike micromanagement and obtrusive software I'm thinking on using libnotify.
+It's trivial to implement and Gnome Shell have a do not disturb feature if the user really need/want to stay in the computer.
+I was addicted to computers and games in the past and I believe that hardcore features like locking the user out are more a pain in the ass than useful.
+Addicts just need a good timeout to get it out of their system, they're not slaves they don't need a leash.

+xidletime show user idleness without root and apparently is reliable.
+And I can write a daemon in Python to transform that into a temporal series showing user activity.
+InfluxDB is perfect to store and explore temporal series but not something expected to be installed in a user desktop so I will log the data to CSV files instead and maybe write a plugin for InfluxDB.
+I am overengineering this but I want to show user activity in a beautiful detailed timeline.
+Daily data should have high resolution but older data can be aggressively downsampled and writes aggressively reduced by transforming it in memory before writing.

+TODO: Prototype in Python that calls xidletime, transform input and store temporal data of user activity as CSV. +later #python

 # Install
 Just run the **setup** script to install it in your home.
 Dependencies are **ripgrep**, **fzf**, **bat**.

-TODO: AUR build script. +later
+TODO: AUR build script. +later #arch

 # Development
 This project is under active development and still in it's infancy.
-Right now I'm looking to write code to view tasks in a calendar and be notified about them following the time-related tags syntax that I propposed above.
-Contributors are welcome.
+Contributors and feedback are welcomed.